-Query Commands: "S" or "C" 5.3
+5.3 Query Commands: "s" or "c"

 The query command starts the high-speed data transmission of FT data.
-The "S" command reports a single line of FT data that is scaled by the counts per force or counts per torque.
-The "C" command reports continuous lines of FT data that stop when the user holds another key, for example: "enter", until the output of data ceases.
-The "C" command reports data at the rate specified in the rdtRate.
+The "s" command reports a single line of FT data that is scaled by the counts per force or counts per torque.
+The "c" command reports continuous lines of FT data that stop when the user holds another key, for example: "enter", until the output of data ceases.
+The "c" command reports data at the rate specified in the rdtRate.
 The data reported by issuing a query command can be adjusted as detailed in the following section.

-Query "S" command format:
+Query "s" command format: